sidjain0503/generative-ai-resources/README.md

 **Description:** Brief overview of what the resource covers or its significance.
 **Category:** Choose from the categories listed above.
 ```

-## 📌 Personal Notes

-- This repository is mainly for **my personal reference**, and may not be as polished as a public project.
-- I'll regularly update it as I come across new resources.
-- As of now, this repository is private, but I might decide to share it publicly later if I think it's useful for others.

 ---